sztimi/opswat-test/2_iac/README.md

 fork the repository and make sure that GitHub Actions is enabled

-create a GitHub secret called 'AZURE_CREDENTIALS' for the service principal credentials
+create a GitHub secret called 'AZURE_CREDENTIALS' for the service principal
 ```
 {
 "clientId": "",